HCL-TECH-SOFTWARE/connections-automation/README.md

 # HCL Connections and Component Pack Deployment Automation Framework

 > [!IMPORTANT]
-> ### Upcoming Change: Ansible Controller Upgrade (CR15 & CR16)
+> ### Upcoming Change: Ansible Controller Upgrade & CentOS 7 Deprecation (CR15 & CR16)
 >
 > **Phase 1 (Current):** The `main` branch continues to support **Ansible 2.9**.
 No changes required at this time.
 >
 > **Phase 2 (CR15 Release):** When CR15 is released, it will ship with code base upgraded to **ansible-core 2.19.x** running in a **Python 3.11 virtualenv**.
-However, this CR15 release branch will be independent — the `main` branch will remain Ansible 2.9 compatible **without CR15 changes**.
+However, this CR15 release branch will be maintained in parallel with CR16 for a limited time to allow for migration.
 >
 > **Phase 3 (CR16):** Starting with **CR16**, this automation framework will require **ansible-core 2.19.x** in a **Python 3.11 virtualenv**.
-The Ansible 2.9 setup will no longer be supported. ⚠️ **Note:** ansible-core 2.19.x is **not backward compatible** with older versions.
+The Ansible 2.9 setup will no longer be supported. ⚠️
 >
 > **Action:** To prepare now, see the [Controller Setup Guide](documentation/CONTROLLER_SETUP.md) to upgrade your Ansible controller to 2.19.x.
-This ensures a smooth transition when you upgrade to CR16.
+This ensures a smooth transition when you upgrade to CR15 or later.

 > [!NOTE]
 > Refer to the [Special Attention for WebSphere FP27 Installation/Upgrade](documentation/QUICKSTART.md) before you begin the installation.

-The goal of the HCL Connections and Component Pack Deployment Automation Framework is to provide a solid foundation that can be readily adapted and customized to suit a customer’s unique Connections deployment requirements.
-This framework is used by the Connections team for internal deployments and can be used as an accelerator to reduce the overhead of deploying a connections environment.
+The goal of the HCL Connections and Component Pack Deployment Automation Framework is to provide a solid foundation that can be readily adapted and customized to suit a customer's unique Connections deployment scenarios and requirements.

 Connections development is committed to ensuring its ongoing maintenance and periodic updates of this repository, which are typically synchronized with each new CR release.
-Additionally, we aim to maintain a consistent review schedule for pull requests (PRs) in alignment with these update cycles.
+Additionally, we aim to maintain backward compatibility as much as possible while evolving the automation framework.

 Before you start, please be sure to check out [Frequently Asked Questions](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/FAQ.md).

 For HCL Connections 8 dependencies this means that:

 * Database will be installed (IBM DB2, Oracle or Microsoft SQL Server), configured as per Performance tunning guide for HCL Connections, and license applied.
-Please note: the license, the same one from My HCLSoftware, will be applied only to IBM DB2 v11.5.
-If you want to learn more about using HCL Connections with different database backends, please [check out this document](https://github.com/HCL-TECH-SOFTWARE/connections-automation/blob/main/documentation/howtos/setup_connections_with_different_database_backends.md).
+Please note: the license, the same one from your My HCL Software entitlements, needs to be provided.
 * HCL Connections Wizard will populate the database with needed schemas and grants.
 * If needed for demo or even production purposes, OpenLDAP will be spun up and seeded with some demo users.
-OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere Application Server properly.
+OpenLDAP will be spun up with SSL enabled, as needed later for setting up IBM WebSphere Application Server.
 * IBM TDI will be installed, configured, and run to populate profiles database in IBM DB2 with users from OpenLDAP
 * IBM Installation Manager will be set up on the nodes where IBM WebSphere Application Server Network Deployment needs to be installed.
 * IBM WebSphere Application Server Network Deployment will be set up where needed.
 Currently we tested it with Fixpack 29.
 By default, FP29 is going to be installed.
-Deployment manager and nodeagents profiles are going to be created, application security enabled, TLS certificated imported from LDAP, LDAP configured up to the point where it is ready to install HCL Connections 8.
+Deployment manager and nodeagents will be configured as needed.
 * IBM HTTP Server is going to be installed, patched with the same fixpack as IBM WebSphere Application Server, and added to the deployment manager.
 * NFS server will be installed, including master and clients configurations and proper folders set.